 Alternative 1 (No Action).
-There is no commercial trip limit for dolphin in the Atlantic EEZ.
+There is no commercial trip limit for dolphin in the South Atlantic portion of the Atlantic EEZ.
+For a commercially permitted vessel fishing north 39° N. latitude, that does not have a federal commercial vessel permit for dolphin or wahoo, there is a trip limit of 200 pounds of dolphin and wahoo, combined.
 The commercial fishery for dolphin will remain open until the entire commercial portion of the annual catch limit (ACL) is met or projected to be met.